 However, you might notice that a lot of these hikes will suggest that you go with a tour guide.
 Well if you are like us and like spending that extra money on food instead, you might have considered going on a hike without a guide.

-Here you will find out how to hike the impressive volcano Santa Maria SAFELY without a tour guide, how to not get lost, what to bring with you on your hike, how difficult is the hike, and more importantly, is it dangerous to hike Volcano Santa Maria without a guide?
+Here you will find out how to hike the impressive volcano Santa Maria SAFELY without a tour guide, how to not get lost, what to bring with you on your hike, how difficult is the hike, and more importantly, whether is it dangerous to hike Volcano Santa Maria without a guide?

 The hike up to the top of volcano Santa Maria begins at a town called Llano de Pinal.
 For that reason, you will need to catch a chicken bus or “camionetta” from Xela to Llano de Pinal.
 Locals refer to the place just as Pinal so make sure you don’t get confused.